 Battlefield Trail - This 1.5-mile self-guided walking trail allows the visitor to see both perspectives of the battlefield.
 Wayside exhibits around the trail highlight battle events.
 The Centennial Monument, U.S. Monument, and Ferguson's Grave are key features along the trail.

 Together, Kings Mountain National Military Park and Kings Mountain State Park offer 16 miles of hiking trails.
 There are three trails to choose from:

 Hikers must register at the visitor center before hiking on backcountry trails.

-16 miles of horse trails cross through both the National Military and State parks.
+16 miles of horse trails cross through both the National Military Park and state park.
 Horses are not provided.
-For more information contact Kings Mountain State Park.
+For more information, contact Kings Mountain State Park.

 Camping is allowed at Garner Creek Campsite only.
 A three (3) mile hike is required to access the campsite.
 Visitors must obtain a permit (free) from the visitor center before using the site.
-The campsite is first come first served, no reservations will be taken.
-Site holds 10-12 people.
+The campsite is first-come, first-served; no reservations will be taken.
+The site holds 10-12 people.
 Registration is required.

 The park is an ideal place to view many species of birds.
-Trails within the park lead to higher, drier areas like Browns Mountain, where the highflying hawks and vultures can best be seen.
-Trails also lead to lower, larger streams with various wood warblers nearby.
+Trails within the park lead to higher, drier areas like Browns Mountain, where hikers might see high-flying hawks and vultures.
+Trails also lead to the lower, larger streams that various wood warblers love to frequent.
 Trails leading into the adjacent Kings Mountain State Park pass lakes with waterfowl and pastures where many birds feed.